Starbem/star-node-stack-helper/README.md

 ## 💬 Slack Notifications

-The library provides comprehensive Slack integration with support for both the official Slack API and webhooks, including formatted messages, interactive buttons, and attachments.
+The library provides comprehensive Slack integration with support for both the official Slack API and webhooks, including formatted messages, interactive buttons, and attachments. **Now with enhanced block validation and error handling to prevent "invalid_blocks" errors.**

 ### Basic Setup